adorsys/open-banking-gateway/opba-protocols/xs2a-protocol/README.md

 ## Protocol customization

-To customize beans that are getting called in XS2A-protocol (for example to implement bank protocol tha calls some custom beans, but follows XS2A flow) one can check [xs2a-sandbox-protocol](../xs2a-sandbox-protocol) directory.
+To customize beans that are getting called in XS2A-protocol (for example to implement bank protocol that calls some custom beans, but follows XS2A flow) one can check [xs2a-sandbox-protocol](../xs2a-sandbox-protocol) directory.
 Customization is done by replacing bean names in generated xml files.